praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-springboot-kafka/ReadMe.md

 D:\Praveen\Softwares\kafka_2.12-2.3.0>bin\windows\kafka-server-start.bat .\config\server.properties

 ### Now, by default, the Kafka server starts on localhost:9092.
-Let’s develop a simple REST controller with Swagger integration and expose with one endpoint, /publish, as shown below.
+Lets develop a simple REST controller with Swagger integration and expose with one endpoint, /publish, as shown below.
 It is used to publish the message to the topic.

 ```JAVA